tomasferrarisenda/automate-all-the-things-insane-X/README.md

 ## Other details

+We have not completely ditched our previous way of accessing the cluster through regular Ingress objects.
+We're still using it for accessing the web UIs of our infra tools like ArgoCD, Grafana and Kiali.
+We switched to Istio Ingress Gateway only for the my-app services.

-In Hardoce edition, we had to add TLS encryption to the request from the backend to the ElastiCache DB.
-This was because we added passowrd protection to the DB, and AWS forces you to use tls encryption in transit for Elasticache if you want to password protect it.
-In this case we had to move this tls origination to the service mesh and remove it form the nodejs app.
-Havieng it in the nodejs created conflict in the communication between the backend container and the envoy container.
-We moved it to the service mesh throught the use of a serviceentry and a destinationrule
+Also, in Hardoce edition, we had to add TLS encryption to the request from the backend to the ElastiCache DB.
+This was because we added password protection to the DB, and AWS forces you to use TLS encryption in transit for Elasticache if you want to password protect it.
+In this case we had to move this TLS origination to the service mesh and remove it form the backend code.
+Having it in the NodeJS code created a conflict in the communication between the backend container and the envoy container, so we moved it to the service mesh throught the use of a ServiceEntry and a DestinationRule.

 <br/>